simonmichael/hledger_site/src/index.md

 hledger focuses on testing and correctness alongside comprehensive documentation, giving me a much better picture of its capabilities.
 I dove in and spent a week entering a year and a half of data, which was enough to convince me. hledger is truly an amazing tool.
 I can’t count how many times I’ve thought wouldn’t it be nice if… only to realize it can already do that, or how many times I’ve been disappointed at an apparent bug only to realize I was the one at fault.
 I don’t know how much is unique to hledger and how much comes from its precursors or contemporaries, but I’m also struck by all the thoughtful touches, like having both aregister and register, or having all of =, ==, =*, and ==* for balance assertions.
 The attention to detail is marvelous.
 I have to assume that, whatever the provenance, this flexible competence is born of real use and familiarity.
 I couldn’t help overflowing with praise in the very friendly Matrix room --Shiv J. M.

-`;
+hledger can do everything but make my red numbers green. --nenion `;

 const quotes = quotesmd.trim().split('\n\n').map(q => q.replace(/^\*|\*$/g, '').trim());